ngocviet/WoodProject.Revit.Addin/README.md

 Please check Include prerelease while searching for packages.
 Design Automation for Revit is in beta (as of Jan/2019).

-In the SketchIt C# project, repair the references to `DesignAutomationBridge`, `Newtonsoft JSON framework` and `RevitAPI`.
+In the WoodProject C# project, repair the references to `DesignAutomationBridge`, `Newtonsoft JSON framework` and `RevitAPI`.
 You can do this by removing and re-adding the references, or by opening the `SketchIt.csproj` for edit and manually updating the reference paths.

-Build `SketchIt.sln` in `Release` or `Debug` configuration.
+Build `WoodProject.sln` in `Release` or `Debug` configuration.

-`SketchItActivity` expects an input file `SketchItInput.json`.
-The contents of the embedded JSON are stored in a file named `SketchItInput.json`, as specified by the `parameters` of `sketchItInput` in the activity `SketchItActivity`.
-The SketchIt application reads this file from current working folder, parses the JSON and creates walls and floors from the extracted specifications in a new created Revit file `sketchIt.rvt`, which will be uploaded to `url` you provide in the workitem.
+`WoodProjectActivity` expects an input file `WoodProjectInput.json` and the template file specified in debug.
+The contents of the embedded JSON are stored in a file named `WoodProjectInput.json`, as specified by the `parameters` of `inputJson` in the activity `WoodProjectActivity`.
+The WoodProject application reads this file from current working folder, parses the JSON and creates walls and floors from the extracted specifications in a new created Revit file `woodproject_result.rvt`, which will be uploaded to `url` you provide in the workitem.

-The function `SketchItFunc` in [SketchIt.cs](SketchItApp/SketchIt.cs) performs these operations.

 # Further Reading

 - [My First Revit Plugin](https://knowledge.autodesk.com/support/revit-products/learn-explore/caas/simplecontent/content/my-first-revit-plug-overview.html)
 - [Revit Developer Center](https://www.autodesk.com/developer-network/platform-technologies/revit)

-## License

-This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
-Please see the [LICENSE](LICENSE) file for full details.